What Is Hypothesis Testing in Statistics? Types and Examples

 Hypothesis Testing Calculation With Examples

 Let's consider a hypothesis test for the average height of women in the United States.
 Suppose our null hypothesis is that the average height is 5'4".
-We gather a sample of 100 women and determine that their average height is 5'5".
+We gather a sample of 100 women and determine their average height is 5'5".
 The standard deviation of population is 2.

 To calculate the z-score, we would use the following formula: